fly-apps/coredns/README.md

 ### Why fly.io?

-A good authoritative DNS server responds quickly to requests [TODO: why?].
-For global services this means 1) having servers physically close to clients all around the world and 2) setting up complex infrastructure like anycast [anycast](https://fly.io/docs/reference/architecture/#bgp-anycast) which allows physical servers all around the world to share the same IP address.
+A good authoritative DNS server responds quickly to requests (i.e. has low latency).
+For global services, latency is primarily a function of distance between client and server.
+Achieving global low-latency means 1) having servers physically close to clients all around the world and 2) setting up complex infrastructure like anycast [anycast](https://fly.io/docs/reference/architecture/#bgp-anycast) which allows physical servers all around the world to share the same IP address.
 This is both expensive and technically hard to do.
 With fly.io this functionality is baked right in, which is why it's such a good fit for a service like DNS.

 ## Overview

-TODO: brief overview of what we're going to configure?
+In this guide, we will configure a DNS service, run the service on fly.io, and configure the domain registrar so that the DNS service that we have configured is used to obtain DNS records for our domain.

+DNS was designed with redundancy in mind, so we must provide two nameservers.
+We will use the names `ns1.example.com` and `ns2.example.com` (you're free to call them what you like).
+In order to be reachable on the internet, these nameservers will also need public IP addresses.

-We will go through configuration for:
+Due to the order of the dependencies, we will go through the configuration in the following order:

-1) Fly.io app
+1) Fly.io app and public IPs

 2) Your domain registrar